-Our mission is to reform the institutions and structures holding all women back from getting involved in politics rather than focusing on individual women.
-Recruiting, training, and funding female candidates will be more effective once the electoral process stops systemically disadvantaging women at each level of government.
+Our mission is to reform the institutions and structures that hold women back from running for office rather than forcing women to change.
+Increasing the recruitment, training, and funding of women candidates will be more effective in getting women elected at every level of government.

 Below are suggestions on how to dismantle these barriers for women who want to run for office.

-Recruiting women to run for office is one of the central challenges to winning gender parity in the United States.
+Recruiting gender-diverse candidates to run for office is one of the central challenges to achieving a democracy which accurately reflects its citizens.
 RepresentWomen challenges political parties, PACS, and donors to commit to intentional actions to ensure that more women are recruited to run.
 These voluntary targets mimic the quotas that are used in over 100 nations to fuel the election of women candidates.

 Political parties in many states and localities play a significant role in deciding who runs for office - they must be challenged to be deliberate about the number of women candidates they recruit.

-An annual report should be prepared by the local or state party on the status of women’s representation in its own leadership, in the number of female candidates, nominees, and general election winners in the most recent election, and its plans to recruit women for upcoming elections.
+An annual report should be prepared by the local or state party on the status of gender-diverse representation in its own leadership, in the candidates supported, nominees, and general election winners in the most recent elections, and its plans to further this diversity in upcoming elections.